Volunteer as an English teacher

 Google ESL jobs online, apply and get a few hours of work per week.
 Payment is not fantastic but it might buy you a lot of food!
 GOOD LUCK!
 Go for it!

-In most cases you need an university degree and TEFL but if you you’re fluent and have teaching experience and willing to commute to China, Thailand, or elsewhere everything you need is to apply.
-Have a go, try it and you might be surprised with the amount of recruiting agencies and school principal that will reply.
-In the last two decades I’ve met many people doing this job and for several reasons.
+In most cases you need a university degree and TEFL but if you’re fluent and have teaching experience and willing to commute to China, Thailand, or elsewhere everything you need is to apply.
+Have a go, try it and you might be surprised by the amount of recruiting agencies and school principal that will reply.
+In the last two decades, I’ve met many people doing this job and for several reasons.

 Better safe than sorry!

-https://www.gooverseas.com/teaching-jobs-abroad (skip any program that charge you for a FEE but subscribe so you can get easy access to VISA requirements!)
+Skip any program that charge you for an FEE but subscribe so you can get easy access to VISA requirements!

-At the time of updating this post I’m in Asia and I do will speak out loudly about everything I’ve seen, heard and experienced with no regrets.
+At the time of updating this post, I’m packing to move again to Asia and I do will speak out loudly about everything I’ve seen, heard and experienced with no regrets.
 I’ll be looking forward to get your comments, opinions but mainly I want to get to know you’re own experience.
 This is a free blog.
-I’m just sharing and helping out.
-If you’re young check the VISA requirements for opportunities in Australia, Japan, Canada, Switzerland and England.
+I’m just sharing and helping out or trying at least… If you’re young check the VISA requirements for opportunities in Australia, Japan, Canada, Switzerland and England.
 There are plenty.
 And I’ll keep you posted about what I’ve learned so far about SUMMER CAMPS.